Open Letter to Valery Fedorenko

 The rest of the document covers the lifts which I’m supposed to film and provide (in the correct order and not one second longer than 60 seconds per lift, god forbid) each lift has a whole 20 to 40 words to help me learn that what is going to turn me into a kettlebell professional.
 The jerk has a whole 33 words describing this easy movement (sarcasm).

 Great thing is though, the document comes with a video, which if I’m lucky I can get access to, because someone decides to put a password on it, then take it away and give it back again.
 But when I do have access I’m glad I got great analytical skills, because that’s what you’ve sold me, a do it yourself course, consisting of: watch this video, analyse it, and then film yourself doing exactly the same thing, not one inch off.
-Could have been a great video if it provided information, yes demonstration is great, but to study —study, not analyse— one needs information.
+It could have been a great video if it provided information, yes demonstration is great, but to study —study, not analyse— one needs information.

 But wait, there is also this: video seminars, live tutorials and plenty of 1:1 input from assessors and Valery Fedorenko.
 The few emails (1:1 input) I did get aren’t much different than the professional PDF I got, couple of words.
 But I completely understand that your whole concept is not to teach, not to provide information, but to upsell one on one time with your trainers.
 Not a problem if you sold the course like that, but you didn’t.